Strickland Scoop #7: Renting vs. Buying

 “In Pinellas County, we have a large amount of what we call pre firm properties, properties built prior to January 1st of 1975.
 In the program, a primary home means you or your spouse live there 51 percent or more of the time.
 And if it is your primary home, then you are subject to a lower fee and lower rates.
 If it is a non primary structure and it is pre firm, you have a higher fee for your HFIA legislation fee and you also have higher rates.
 Now the difference is that when that occurs, they both have rate increases, but one has 15 percent of the primary and the non primary has the 25 percent.
 Once a home is post firm, after that January 1st, 1975 date, it’s what we call post firm, and again, it doesn’t have the rate increases that a non primary pre firm has, so there’s always going to be a rate increase but those non primary homes that are pre firm are going to be quite large.”

 Strickland Scoop#3: Zillow Zestimate Accuracy

 A lot of people are inquiring about the accuracy of Zillow Zestimates.
-Our managing broker Oscar Marti shares his thoughts.
+Our team of experts share their thoughts.

 “Consumers go to Zillow to rely on valuation of a home.
 Here’s a little background on Zillow.
 Zillow is not a real estate brokerage company; they’re an online media company that was founded about ten or twelve years ago by two former engineers from Microsoft, so they have no real estate experience, nor did they rely on the local brokers to get the valuations.
 So when people go online to take a look at what the valuation of a home is, either to buy or to sell, they realistically should step into a real estate company and ask the local realtor what do you think my home is worth, but what do you think this home is worth in order for me to buy this home today.”